gibbed/Gibbed.LetUsClingTogether/docs/text_formatting.md

 | `FF A7`                | Unknown. |
 | `FF A8`                | Unknown. |
 | `FF A9`                | Unknown. |

+## Indicate Wrap Area

+`FF 81 ww uu`

+`ww` = Width of following area in pixels
+`uu` = Unknown

+Indicates a wrap area, eg: where a newline can be inserted if the following area is too large to fit in the remaining space available on the current line.

+The value of `ww` seems to be ignored and overwritten at runtime with the computed width of the following area.

+The value of `uu` does not seem to matter, except if it is a value of `DE` (`222`), it will stop rendering any following text.
+Possibly an error case.

+Since both arguments seem to don't really matter, `FF 81 01 01` seems to be the standard usage.

 ## Set Text Color